Patrickhuiwork/TeamProject/README.md

 Fire safety

 # Description:
-Gives information on how to stop fires whether it is electrical, oil, or something more hazardous as a house fire.
+Using a quiz format to teach how to stop various forms of fires.

 # Resources: